-Holes for rock dowels shall be drilled to 100 mm diameter in the directions and to the depths specified in the Drawings.
+Holes for rock dowels shall be drilled to a minimum of 125 mm diameter in the directions and to the depths specified in the Drawings.

 The plant used to drill the holes into the rock face shall employ percussion drilling techniques and use air as the drill flushing medium.
 Water shall not be used as this can result in excess water pressures building up within the rock mass and cause instability of the rock slope.